-Two killed, two injured in NYC subway stabbing attacks
+2 killed, 2 injured in NYC subway stabbing attacks

-NEW YORK (AP) - Police are investigating four separate stabbing attacks within a few hours in the New York City subways that have left two people dead.
+NEW YORK (AP) - An unidentified man could be responsible for four separate stabbings that occurred within a few hours in the New York City subways, leaving two people dead, authorities said.

-The New York Police Department said that the assaults happened between Friday night and early Saturday.
+The assaults happened between Friday morning and early Saturday, New York Police Department officials said during a news conference.

-Police said they were searching for an unidentified man they suspect could be behind all of the attacks.
+Police said they were searching for a man they suspect could be behind all of the attacks.
 They were reviewing subway security camera footage as part of the investigation.
+All four stabbings occurred along the A subway line.

-One of the victims was discovered dead on a train in Queens at about midnight on Friday with several stab wounds to the neck and torso.
-Two hours later, a woman was found stabbed to death in the subway in upper Manhattan.
+One of the victims was discovered dead on a train in Queens at about midnight on Friday with several stab wounds to his neck and torso.
+Two hours later, a 44-year-old woman was found stabbed to death in the subway in upper Manhattan.

+The two nonfatal attacks - one involving a 67-year-old man and the other involving a 43-year-old man - also occurred in upper Manhattan.

 In response, NYPD officials said they would deploy an additional 500 officers into the subway system throughout the city as a safety measure.